Read This First

 The danger is misplaced authority: either dismissing AI outputs because they are synthetic, or treating fluent synthesis as if it already carried understanding, evidence, or accountability.

-The anchors here are An Analysis Using Gemini’s Example, The Repeated Overconfidence of Gemini During the Exchange, and The Final Concession of Failure Only When Prompted.
-Together they tell the reader what is being claimed, where it is tested, and what would change if the distinction holds.
+Keep An Analysis Using Gemini’s Example, The Repeated Overconfidence of Gemini During the Exchange, and The Final Concession of Failure Only When Prompted in the same frame.
+That is what shows what the page is claiming, where it gets tested, and what would have to change if the claim is right.

 Read this page as part of the wider Philosophy of AI branch: the prompts point inward to the topic, but they also point outward to neighboring questions that keep the topic honest.